MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### How do I enable Application Insights telemetry for my submissions?

-To enable Application Insights signals for your submssions, you must specify the `applicationInsightsConnectionString` property in the manifest (app.json) of your extension.
+To enable Application Insights signals for your submissions, you must specify the `applicationInsightsConnectionString` property in the manifest (app.json) of your extension.
 For more information about this property, see [JSON files](devenv-json-files.md).

-### I do not see any signals in the resource specified for my extension, what do I do next?
+### I don't see any signals in the resource specified for my extension, what do I do next?

 Here's a list of steps that you can follow to troubleshoot this issue:

 1. Validate that the Application Insights resource queried is the same one as specified in the manifest (app.json) of your extension.
 2. Validate that the time range when running the query covers the time of the submission.
-3. If you are using the `applicationInsightsKey` property in the manifest (app.json) of your extension, you should use the `applicationInsightsConnectionString` property instead because it is more reliable.
+3. If you are using the `applicationInsightsKey` property in the manifest (app.json) of your extension, you should use the `applicationInsightsConnectionString` property instead because it's more reliable.
 Make sure to use the full connection string from your Azure Application Resource.
-4. If you are using the `applicationInsightsConnectionString` property in the manifest (app.json) of your extension, make sure that you are using the full connection string and that it contains, at least, the following key-value pairs: `InstrumentationKey=<some-key>`, `IngestionEndpoint=<some-url>`, and `LiveEndpoint=<some-url>`.
+4. If you're using the `applicationInsightsConnectionString` property in the manifest (app.json) of your extension, make sure that you're using the full connection string and that it contains, at least, the following key-value pairs: `InstrumentationKey=<some-key>`, `IngestionEndpoint=<some-url>`, and `LiveEndpoint=<some-url>`.
 For more information, see [Connection strings](/azure/azure-monitor/app/sdk-connection-string)
 5. Validate the data sampling and daily cap set for the Azure Application Insights resource.
 Navigate to the resource in Azure and go to 'Configure > Usage and estimated costs'.
 Validate that your Application Insights retains all data (data sampling is set to 100%) and that you haven't reached your daily cap.
 For more information, see [Sampling in Application Insights](/azure/azure-monitor/app/sampling).

-### I can see some signals in Application Insights, but I cannot find why my submission failed, what do I do next?
+### I can see some signals in Application Insights, but I can't find why my submission failed, what do I do next?

-A lot of information is provided in the custom dimensions of the signals.
+Much information is provided in the custom dimensions of the signals.
 The validation errors can generally be found for the signals with eventId `LC0034`.
 For more information about the signals emitted during the technical validation of AppSource submission, see [Analyzing AppSource Submission Validation Trace Telemetry](../administration/telemetry-appsource-submission-validation-trace.md).

 > [!NOTE]
 > Instead of writing your own queries, we recommend using the executable Azure Data Studio [Troubleshooting Guide (TSG)](https://go.microsoft.com/fwlink/?linkid=2172328).
 This guide contains queries that will process the signals for your submission and extract the important information.

 ## Questions about developing and maintaining AppSource apps

-This sections contains frequently asked questions regarding developing apps (in Docker or SaaS).
-Fore information, about maintaining apps after they have reached the AppSource marketplace, see [Update Lifecycle for AppSource Apps FAQ](devenv-update-app-life-cycle-faq.md).
+This section contains frequently asked questions regarding developing apps (in Docker or SaaS).
+Fore information, about maintaining apps after they've reached the AppSource marketplace, see [Update Lifecycle for AppSource Apps FAQ](devenv-update-app-life-cycle-faq.md).

 ### What does it mean if I have an app in development that needs another dependency loaded, but I can't get the dependency's codeunits to load in my BC docker instance because it says the dependency's range is outside my range?

 It means that your license doesn't allow you to publish that application.
-A recommendation would be to either get a runtime package from the developer of that AppSource app, which will allow you to bypass the licensing check or to try and test it on an online sandbox environment where that AppSource app is already installed.
+A recommendation would be to either get a runtime package from the developer of that AppSource app, which will allow you to bypass the licensing check or to try to test it on an online sandbox environment where that AppSource app is already installed.

 ## Questions about code-signing validation